 Brownie Bottom Peanut Butter Ice Cream Pie

-A brownie crust topped with layers of homemade peanut butter and sweet cream peanut butter swirl ice cream.
-No ice cream maker necessary thanks to The Curious Creamery.
+A brownie crust topped with layers of peanut butter and vanilla peanut butter swirl ice cream, topped with whipped cream, hot fudge swirls, and sprinkles.

 - 1/2 recipe Simple Fudgy Brownies

 - 2 cups peanut butter ice cream, slightly softened